 - Feeling a sense of hopelessness

 Certain personality temperaments put a person at higher risk for an eating disorder.
-Traits like reward dependence, harm avoidance, sensation seeking, and obsessive-compulsiveness may be part of that perfect storm.
+Traits like reward-dependence, harm-avoidance, and sensation-seeking may be part of that perfect storm.
+Obsessive-compulsiveness too.

 We live in Diet Culture.
-It is so pervasive and sneaky.
+It’s so pervasive and sneaky.
 In fact, we often don’t even realize how very much we’re impacted by its toxicity.
 It’s omnipresent.
 Ubiquitous.
 The lens through which we see ourselves and the world.

 Dieting, body dissatisfaction and a drive to be thin increase the risk for an eating disorder.
 Diet Culture encourages all three.

-Diet Culture is sneakily disguised as ‘a healthy lifestyle’, ‘clean eating’, or as a trendy way to eat.
-Like Whole30, Keto, or Noom.
+Diet Culture is sneakily disguised as ‘a healthy lifestyle,’ ‘clean eating,’ or a trendy way to eat (like Whole30, Keto, or Noom).

-If it has rigid rules to follow or involves arithmetic, it is probably a diet.
+If it has rigid rules or involves math, it’s probably a diet.

-Diet Culture contrbutes to eating disorders in many ways:
+Diet Culture contributes to how eating disorders develop in many ways:

-Intuitive Eating is such a better alternative, on all fronts.
+Intuitive Eating is a better alternative on all fronts.
 Its first of ten guiding principles is to ‘reject Diet Culture’.
 Mind you, the principles are not mandates.
-They are gentle steps.
-And, they’re associated with improved well being – physical and psychological.
-Unlike anything in Diet Culture!
+They’re gentle steps, associated with improved physical and psychological well-being.
+And unlike anything in Diet Culture!

-Environment is important to understand in how eating disorders develop
+Environment is an important factor in how eating disorders develop.

 Your environment also plays a role in how eating disorders develop.